jonasbg/paste/README.md

 ## 🔒 Security Design

-- All encryption/decryption happens in the browser using WebAssembly
+- AES-GCM encryption/decryption using WebAssembly in the browser
+  - Supports 128-bit, 192-bit, and 256-bit keys (defaults to 256-bit)
+  - Uses cryptographically secure random number generation
+  - Implements authenticated encryption (AEAD) with integrity checks
+  - Unique 96-bit IV (nonce) for each file and chunk
+- Streaming encryption for large files
+  - Processes files in 1MB chunks to avoid memory issues
+  - Ensures unique nonces across chunks using counters
+  - Maintains data integrity across chunk boundaries
+- Zero server-side knowledge
   - Server stores only encrypted blobs
-- No metadata or filenames stored server-side
+  - No unencrypted metadata or filenames stored server-side
   - Encryption keys never leave the client
-- Each file gets a unique identifier
+  - Each file gets a unique identifier and encryption key

 ## 📸 Screenshots